-Young adults whose behaviour challenges are entitled to a life of their own that extends beyond the services they receive.
-Wherever people are living, they should have access to education, employment, leisure and social opportunities.
+Adults whose behaviour challenges are entitled to a life of their own that extends beyond the services they receive.
+People should have access to education, employment, leisure and social opportunities.

 If people are excluded from day services because of their challenging behaviour, councils should provide an alternative service or support that meets their needs.